 Everyone knows that dreaded feeling the morning after you subject your muscles to an intense workout.
 Your limbs are so fatigued that getting out of bed is a trying task.
 A condition called delayed onset muscle soreness—DOMS for short—is most often to blame for those intense muscle aches.
 This mostly benign (yet frustratingly painful) ailment plagues you because during exercise, your muscles create microscopic tears, and the resulting healing process and inflammation causes soreness and pain.

-If your muscle pain gets worse instead of better, and your muscles start to swell and become stiff, it could be a sign of a far more serious condition known as rhabdomyolysis.
-Rhabdo is the result of the degradation of muscle tissues, which creates waste in the bloodstream that can overwhelm the kidneys.
+If your muscle pain gets worse instead of better, and your muscles start to swell and become stiff, it could be a sign of a far more serious condition known as rhabdomyolysis, or rhabdo for short.
+This condition is the result of the degradation of muscle tissues, which creates waste in the bloodstream that can overwhelm the kidneys.

 While rare—and treatable—rhabdo is nothing to scoff about.
 It almost always requires intensive therapy under hospital supervision.
 And while still considered scarce, some researchers believe the condition may be on the rise.